-Is it too early to make presidential predictions for 2016?
+Is April of 2014 too early to make presidential predictions for 2016?
 Well, not for me because I am a political junkie.

 It’s going to be Jeb Bush vs. Hillary Clinton.